Dreaming381/Latios-Framework/README.md

 for all other modules using the scripting define LATIOS_TRANSFORMS_UNITY.
 Some features in the other modules will be disabled when you do this.

+**Common Reasons to Use QVVS Transforms:**

+-   You want a good transform hierarchy solution

+**Common Reasons to Use Unity Transforms:**

+-   You use Unity Physics, Unity Character Controller, or Unity NetCode.

 ### Psyshock

 [Psyshock